jentery/routledgeCompanionMSDH/projects.md

 TUTOR: A programming language initially developed for use in computer assisted instruction (CAI) and computer managed instruction (CMI) in the 1960s.

-Twitter: An online social networking service where users to post and read 140-character entries called “tweets.”
+Twitter: An online social networking service where users post and read 140-character entries called “tweets.”
 See www.twitter.com.

 twarc: “[A] command line tool and Python library for archiving Twitter JSON data.
 Each tweet is represented as a JSON object that is exactly what was returned from the Twitter API.”
 See www.github.com/edsu/twarc.